mibur1/psy111/book/introduction/4_Scientific_Comp/1_numpy.md

 import numpy as np
 ```

-The core data structure of numpy are n-dimension arrays called `ndarray`.
+The core data structure of numpy are n-dimensional arrays called `ndarray`.
 We can create such an array from an existing list as follows:

 ```{code-cell}